rafalcode/bioinfgloss/README.md

 The particular genetic sequence that an individual can be made up of.
 If there is only a single copy, then the individual is haploid, and only gener regulation can get int he way of

 * Genotyping:
-Here we have the verbal equivalent of the word gento
+Here we have the verbal equivalent of the word genotype, and it has several strings to its proverbial bow.
+It's mostly about diploids and working out what an individual is coded for at a particular locus.
+The simplest and very common genotype is for a SNP, so it's a question of find ing out whther the individual is AA, aa (and so, homozygous) or Aa, heterozygosity.
+But it's by no means the only type of genotypization (I'm sure that word does not exist) that can occur.
+I won't elaborate on these others.

 I